 And to be honest: these requirements may not be within the reach of every motorist.

-Allowing these vehicles to fly low means they would have to look out for obstructions as high tension wires, man made towers and tall trees and what not.
+Allowing these vehicles to fly low and slow means they would have to look out for obstructions as high tension wires, man made towers and tall trees and what not.
 Aircraft usually fly high because that's the safest thing to do.

 Most designs need some type and length of runway to takeoff.
 It is not realistic to think that the driver of such a flying car can escape the traffic jam and just fly away.
 He will not be the only one willing (or trying) to do that and the sheer chaos that would arise of drivers wanting to takeoff could result in very dangerous situations and possibly a high rate of serious or even deadly accidents.

-Weather or night time is also a limiting factor for these flying cars, its exactly the same as for normal VFR flying.
+Weather and/or night time is also a limiting factor for these flying cars, its exactly the same as for normal VFR flying.
 One can not expect untrained and unexperienced car drivers to act safely in adverse weather conditions.
 Even fully qualified pilots sometimes have their problems with weather.
 Think about low visibility situations, low clouds, rain or icing, thunderstorms, turbulence and night time.

 With most things flying, intensive and regular maintenance is required to keep the vehicle in perfect flyable condition.
 Normal road cars can pull over when the engine fails, has technical difficulties or runs out of fuel, aircraft just can not.
 General car maintenance sometimes leaves things to be desired, which is not at all acceptable with aircraft.